-Join Richard Chambers, Senior Internal Audit Advisor for AuditBoard, for the first installment of his Agents of Change video series, featuring conversations with internal audit leaders from the some of the world’s most prominent organizations about innovation in the profession.
+Join Richard Chambers, Senior Internal Audit Advisor for AuditBoard, for the first installment of his Agents of Change video series, featuring conversations with internal audit leaders from some of the world’s most prominent organizations about innovation in the profession.

 In this episode, Richard sits down with Kenneth Chen, Vice President of Finance Strategy, Operations, and Risk at Spotify, to gain insight into: